Georg Kajanus

-Georg Johan Tjegodiev [or Tchegodaieff] Kajanus (born 9 February 1946) is a Norwegian composer and pop musician, best known as the lead singer and songwriter of the British pop group Sailor.
+Georg Johan Tjegodiev Kajanus (also Tchegodaieff; born 9 February 1946) is a Norwegian composer and pop musician based in the United Kingdom, best known as the lead singer and songwriter of the British pop group Sailor.

 Early years

-Kajanus was born in Trondheim, Norway, to Prince Pavel [also Paulo] Tjegodiev of Russia and Johanna Kajanus, a French-Finnish sculptress, bronze medal winner for sculpture at the Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937), and granddaughter of Robert Kajanus, the Finnish composer, conductor, champion of Sibelius and founder of the Helsinki Philharmonic Orchestra.
+Kajanus was born on 9 February 1946, in Trondheim, Norway, to Prince Pavel [also Paulo] Tjegodiev of Russia and Johanna Kajanus, a French-Finnish sculptor, bronze medal winner for sculpture at the Exposition Internationale des Arts et Techniques dans la Vie Moderne (1937), and granddaughter of Robert Kajanus, the Finnish composer, conductor, champion of Sibelius and founder of the Helsinki Philharmonic Orchestra.
 He is the brother of the late actress and film-maker Eva Norvind and the uncle to Mexican theater and television actress Nailea Norvind.

 Kajanus moved with his mother and sister to Paris at the age of twelve where he studied music and classical guitar, as well as attending the Cité Universitaire’s flying school.
 The family then relocated to Montreal, Quebec, Canada, where Kajanus worked as a stained-glass window designer.

+Career

 Early musical career

-Kajanus was a member of UK-based folk rock band Eclection, who released a self-titled album in 1968 and wrote Cliff Richard's single "Flying Machine" (1971).
+After arriving in London in 1967, Kajanus was a member of UK-based folk rock band Eclection, who released a self-titled album in 1968 and wrote Cliff Richard's single "Flying Machine" (1971).

 Kajanus and Phil Pickett, who had been acquainted for some time, collaborated on an album, Hi Ho Silver!
 (1972), as Kajanus/Pickett.
 Deciding to form a group, tentatively named KP Packet, Kajanus and Pickett enlisted drummer and percussionist Grant Serpell (Affinity), and keyboard player and guitarist Henry Marsh (Gringo).
 In 1973, the foursome made their first recordings in a small studio in North London.
 Most of this material was not released at the time, but three demos are featured in Sailor's Buried Treasure 2-CD box set (2006).

+Kajanus moved to Mexico City, Mexico and for three years lived in seclusion before returning to London in 1973.

 Sailor

-Kajanus had developed a musical theater concept, Red Light Review, based on his memories of being a young man in places like Pigalle in Paris's red-light district.
+Kajanus had developed a musical theatre concept, Red Light Review, based on his memories of being a young man in places like Pigalle in Paris's red-light district.
 Encouraged by Grant Serpell to rework this material as pop songs, Kajanus devised the concept for Sailor.

 Sailor signed to Epic Records-CBS Records and between 1974 and 1978 released five albums with Kajanus: Sailor, Trouble, The Third Step, Checkpoint (without Pickett) and Hideaway.
 Kajanus was the lead singer, guitarist and, for the first three albums, the sole songwriter for the band, penning its two major hits, "A Glass of Champagne" and "Girls, Girls, Girls".
 Kajanus then left Sailor, leaving Pickett as the creative force behind their next album, Dressed for Drowning.